 What Is Elder Abuse?

 Elder abuse is a pervasive problem that impacts many of the world’s vulnerable senior citizens.
 It is an issue that takes place in thousands of nursing homes, elder care facilities and hospices.
 A perpetrator may target an elderly person for many reasons: physical weakness, helplessness, mental impairments, power imbalances or money.
 Victims of elder abuse can suffer significant physical and emotional harm.
 Serious cases of elder abuse could cause a decline in the victim’s health or mental status, ultimately resulting in wrongful death.
-If you beleive your loved one was a victim of elder abuse, contact a Las Vegas elder abuse attorney at Claggett & Sykes Law Firm.
+If you beleive your loved one was a victim of elder abuse, contact a Las Vegas elder abuse attorney at Claggett & Sykes Trial Lawyers.
 We can help you hold perpetrators accountable.

 Types of Elder Abuse